Scaling limit of dynamical percolation on critical Erd\"os-R\'enyi random graphs: Proofs of the results for fragmentation

 Then, we proceed similarly for $r=2,\ldots,n$: we inspect the neighbours of $x_r$.
 Notice that we do not need to choose a new geodesic between $x'_r$ and a neighbour $x'_j$ for $j<r$, we just keep the one already built.
 Doing this, we obtain $S'_r$ the union of the geodesics chosen going from $x'_r$ to the points associated to the neighbours of $x_r$, we get two points $z_r^1$ and $z_r^2$ if $x_r$ is of degree 3 and only one point $z_r^1$ if $x_r$ is of degree 1.
 We define $x''_r$ to be the one between $z_r^1$ and $z_r^2$ which is the furthest from $x'_r$.

-Finally, let $S'=\cup_{i=1}^n S'_i$, with all the vertices $z_i^b$ and $x'_i$ which is a graph with edge-lengths (notice that the edges have pairwise disjoint interiors).
+Finally, let $S'=\cup_{i=1}^n S'_i$, with all the vertices $z_i^b$ and $x'_i$ for $1\leq i\leq n$.
+This is a graph with edge-lengths (notice that the edges have pairwise disjoint interiors).
 Some edge-lengths might be zero.
-Thanks to point $(ii)$ above and Lemma~\ref{lem:gammaab}, we know that:
+Thanks to point $(iii)$ above and Lemma~\ref{lem:gammaab}, we know that:

 and when $x'_i$ is of degree $3$,

 Thus, for any $b,b'\in\{1,2\}$ and any $i\not=j$,